 Siting the Cameras

-The location of the equipment is carefully considered, because the way in which images are captured needs to comply with the Act.
+The location of the equipment is carefully considered because the way in which images are captured needs to comply with the Regulation.

 Quality of the Images

 The images produced by the equipment will as far as possible be of a quality that is effective for the purpose(s) for which they are intended.
 Upon installation, all equipment is tested to ensure that only the designated areas are monitored, and suitable quality pictures are available in live and play back mode.
 All CCTV equipment is maintained under contract.

 Images which are not required for the purpose(s) for which the equipment is being used will not be retained for longer than is necessary.
 While images are retained, it is essential that their integrity be maintained, whether it is to ensure their evidential value or to protect the rights of people whose images may have been recorded.
 Access to and security of the images is controlled in accordance with the requirements of the Regulation.

 All images are digitally recorded and stored securely within the system’s hard drives.
 Images are stored for a minimum of 14 days and typical for no more than 31 days.
 In exceptional circumstances some specific footage may be stored for longer periods.